A: For exhibitors, TSI provides cost effective and convenient 4G Internet Kit WiFi hotspot rental solutions.

 A: Our CradlePoint router offers both wireless (WiFi) and hard-wired connection options to provide Internet connectivity to your computers.
 While WiFi is often more convenient than running wires, you should keep in mind that at many trade shows there could be competition for (and thus interference on) the FCC’s unlicensed public wireless spectrums (2.4 & 5.0 GHz).
 We’ve seen WiFi speeds equal to or slightly slower than hard-wired connection speeds.
 To play it safe and avoid dropped WiFi connections, we advise customers to plan for a hard-wired configuration between our router and their computers.
 1 standard Cat5 Ethernet Cable (5 feet long) is included with every 4G Internet Kit.
 You can rent additional cables from us for each router or you may bring your own.
 Please make sure you take into account the planned distance between our router and your computers by selecting appropriate cable lengths.
 For your convenience, we rent 5-foot, 25-foot, and 50-foot cables.

-A: Our 4G Internet Kit uses Verizon’s 4G LTE network.
+A: Our 4G Internet Kit uses Verizon’s 4G LTE network (primary) and AT&T's 4G LTE network (back-up).
 When in a 4G coverage area, you can expect speeds from 2 to 15 Mbps down, and 1 to 5 Mbps up.
-The Verizon 4G USB modem will seek out a 4G signal first, and if no 4G signal is available, it will try to connect to the 3G network (speeds from 0.5 to 1.4 Mbps down, and 250 to 800 Kbps up).
-Various factors can affect your wireless signal strength, so we include a special antenna to help ensure a high quality signal regardless of the environment.
+The cellular 4G USB modem will seek out a 4G signal first, and if no 4G signal is available, it will try to connect to the 3G network (speeds from 0.5 to 1.4 Mbps down, and 250 to 800 Kbps up).
+Various factors can affect your wireless signal strength, so we include a special Verizon signal booster antenna to help ensure a high quality signal regardless of the environment.
 Our 4G Internet Kit is perfect for checking email, surfing the web, operating web-based software demos, continuous video streaming, VoIP, and higher bandwidth uploading/downloading of large files.

 A: We recommend you connect no more than 4 devices to our router (due to bandwidth constraints).
 Our routers are configured for dynamic IP addressing and without port blocking.
 Each router has 4 ethernet ports for hard-wired connections.
 (We include one standard 5-foot network cable with each Internet Kit.
 You can rent additional cables.)